alenachao/scripts/README.md

 | attendees | Nothing | List of attendees | Comma separated list | lpage@example.com,sbrin@example.com |
 | recurrence | Nothing | List of recurance rules | Comma separated list | RRULE:FREQ=DAILY;COUNT=2 |

-You spreadsheet should look something like this:
+Your spreadsheet should look something like this:
 | summary	| location | description	| start.dateTime |	end.dateTime |	start.timeZone |	end.timeZone |	attendees |	recurrence |
 |---|---|---|---|---|---|---|---|---|
 | Google I/O 2015	| 800 Howard St., San Francisco, CA 94103	| A chance to hear more about Google\'s developer products.	| 2024-01-10T09:00:00-07:00	 | 2024-01-10T17:00:00-07:00 |	America/Los_Angeles |	America/Los_Angeles |	lpage@example.com,sbrin@example.com	 | RRULE:FREQ=DAILY;COUNT=2

+You are free to omit any nonrequired columns.
 Put the csv file in the same directory as `app.py` and name it `events.py`

 ## Run it
 ```
 cd google_calendar
 python3 app.py
 ```
-Note you will only have to login the first time due to the token.json file, delete that file it you wanna relogin :)
+Note you will only have to login the first time due to the token.json file!

 ## Future Ideas 🔮:
 - Spotify doesn't notify you when you get a new follower.
 Maybe something that emails you or notifies you the next time you open spotify if your follower count has changed.